 2. Leave the Color AloneWhile hair color agrees with many women, sometimes it can dry your hair out, especially if you're using bleaches to lighten your hair.
 Put color on top of relaxers and dry hair is the result.
 Either stick to rinses, which are gentler, or avoid color altogether until your hair is healthier.
 And when you do return to color, stick to shades that don't vary so much from your natural hair color.

-protective styles like braids, cornrows, two-strand twists, flat twists, topknots, buns, chignons and French rolls to keep your ends protected and less prone to dryness and breakage.
+dry ends often split and break, you'll experience hair loss.
+Wear protective styles like braids, cornrows, two-strand twists, flat twists, topknots, buns, chignons and French rolls to keep your ends protected and less prone to dryness and breakage.

 protective styles during the day, it's important to protect your hair at night while you sleep.
 Satin caps and silk or satin pillowcases are much gentler on your hair than cotton pillowcases or scarves.
 Your hair glides against silky fabrics, while clinging to cotton.
 Plus, cotton sucks moisture out of your hair, leading once again to, you guessed it, dryness.